BTrDB/mr-plotter/README.md

 --------------
 Simply including the s3plot template provides a default layout, and the first callback function allows for simple layout changes (see above).
 But for more advanced layouts it may be easier to write the layout in HTML.
-Rather than including the s3plot template, one can create a custom template describing the preferred layout and call the s3ui.\_\_init\_\_ function on the template instance (the implicit parameter "this") in Meteor's "rendered" callback.

-To make creating the HTML layout easier, several sub-templates are included.
-They are:

-* s3plot_plotStyles
-* s3plot_permalink
-* s3plot_export
-* s3plot_chart
-* s3plot_streamLegend
-* s3plot_axisLegend
-* s3plot_automaticUpdate
-* s3plot_timeSelection
-* s3plot_streamSelection

-These templates can be included in the custom template.
-But if you want a higher degree of customization, you can write your own template components from scratch (though be aware that the relative positioning of the components of the stream and axis legends may be necessary for the correctness of the graph).
+The implementation of the plotter is, to a large degree, robust to layout changes;
+it relies mostly on the classes of the HTML components, as long as the logical components are kept together.
+For example, it is OK to move the login section of the plotter's HTML to a different place, but it is not OK to put the different components of the login dropdown menu in different places.
+The "modules" that can be rearranged on the page are marked with HTML comments.
 If you do not want all of the features of the graph, you _must_ still include all of the components; use the appropriate parameters on instantiation to hide the components you do not need (see above).

-As a rule of thumb, any element in the "s3plot" template that has a class not provided by Bootstrap contributes to the functioning of the graph in some way.
+As a rule of thumb, any element in the "s3plot" template that has a class not provided by Bootstrap contributes to the functioning of the graph in some way and should be kept even if the layout is rearranged.
+The

 Programmatically Changing the Graph
 -----------------------------------
-The "idata" property of the template instance is an object that stores the instance fields  of the object (i.e., the variables used by the graph to keep track of its internal state).
+The "idata" property of the plotter instance is an object that stores the instance fields  of the object (i.e., the variables used by the graph to keep track of its internal state).
 The "imethods" property of the template instance contains bound methods that can be used to programmatically manipulate the state of the graph.
+The only exception to this rule is that the "requester" object, which handles outstanding requests to the site's backend, is a direct property of the plotter instance (i.e., in neither idata nor imethods).

 The bound methods provided are: